diasyrmus/diasyrmus.github.io/_posts/2023-07-24-self_improvement.md

 That these symptoms appear and also disappear in response to treatment desynchronously.

-The relation of anxiety to fear isn't yet clear to me.
+The relation of anxiety to fear isn't yet clear to me from the book.